Aeurias/NadeshikoSlimeVR/README.md

 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/7.jpg"  alt="7"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/8.jpg"  alt="8"/>

-Next we will solder the IMU module itself to the header pins For the module to be level, you can use the excess header pins as a guide to level the module with the PCB:
+Next we will solder the IMU module itself to the header pins.
+For the module to be level, you can use the excess header pins as a guide to level the module with the PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/9mono.jpg"  alt="9"/>

 You can also remove the pins easily from the excess header to get better and even leveling:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/10mono.jpg"  alt="10"/>

-Secure the IMU module in place with a helper, ensuring the module is level:
+Then secure the module in place with a helper, ensuring it is level with the PCB:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/11mono.jpg"  alt="11"/>
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/12mono.jpg"  alt="12"/>

-Solder the IMU module in place:
+Solder the IMU module to the header pins:
 <img  src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly/Step-7-BMI-BNO/13.jpg"  alt="13"/>